briansimiyuj/doctor-appointment-app/README.md

     h.
 Create a `handleSubmitBooking` function to handle the booking form submission
       i.
 If the doctor is booked, show an alert ii.
 Create a new appointment object of Appointment type iii.
-Update the `appointedDoctors` array with the doctor object in the new appointment object iv.
-Create `updatedIsBooked` state to update the isBooked state based on the doctorID, set it to `true`
+Update the `appointments` state with the new appointment object iv.
+Mark the doctor as booked in the `isBooked` state
-      iv.
-Store `appointments` object in local storage
-      v.
-Store `isBooked` state in local storage

 #### Booking Slots Component